bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 Credential helpers cannot rely on `std{in,out,err}` to communicate with the user (i.e., Bazel will not show any output of the credential helper to the user or forward any inputs from the user to the crednetial helper).
-Workflows that require user-interaction (e.g., for 2FA, e.g., with a Yubikey) will need to notify the user about the required interaction through another channel (e.g., using a OS dialog or opening a browser).
-Bazel will, however, print a message with at least the path of the credential helper as part of its normal output whenever running a credential helper (at `INFO` level).
+In general, workflows *SHOULD NOT* require user-interaction.
+Workflows that do require user input *SHOULD* do so asynchronously (i.e., when there's a need for user-interaction, e.g., to login, the helper should fail and provide instructions what the user should do, e.g., run `foo login` to get credentials before running Bazel again).
+For debugging, we will also add a flag `--credential_helper_debug={true,false}` to Bazel that, if enabled, will cause Bazel to print a message with at least the path of the credential helper as part of its normal output whenever running a credential helper (at `INFO` level).

 Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper=<path>`, where `<path>` can either be an absolute path, or the name of an executable.
-In case `<path>` is the name of an executable (e.g., `foo-bazel-credential-helper`), Bazel will look for an executable with the provided name on the `PATH`.
-The name of the executable must not contain any path seperators (`/`, and `\` on Windows).
+In case `<path>` is the name of an executable (e.g., `foo-bazel-credential-helper`), it *MUST NOT* contain any path seperators (`/`, and `\` on Windows), and Bazel will look for an executable with the provided name on the `PATH` from the environment variables passed to the credential helper (see paragraph below for more precise definition).
 As a special case of absolute paths, the value may start with `%workspace%` (e.g., `%workspace%/foo/bar/baz.sh`), in which case `%workspace%` is replaced by the absolute path to the workspace.
 Since the credential helper must be available very early in the build (i.e., during the loading phase for fetching external repositories), it cannot be a label to a target.

-When executing the credential helper, Bazel will always set the path to the workspace as working directory (i.e., `$(pwd)` will be `%workspace%`).
+When executing the credential helper, Bazel will make all environment variables from the shell `bazel` is running in available to the subprocess, and set the working directory to the absolute path of the workspace (i.e., from within the credential helper, `$(pwd)` will be `%workspace%`).

 Since users may need to use multiple credential helpers (e.g., one for fetching external repositories and another one for connecting to a `Remote Cache`), users